AminaGhannem/github-repo-search/README.md

 - 📋 Display repositories with key information (stars, forks, language, etc.)
 - 🔧 Filter repositories by name and programming language
 - 📱 Responsive design with good UX principles
-- ♿ Accessible with proper ARIA labels and keyboard support
 - 🧪 Comprehensive testing with Vitest and Testing Library
 - 📚 Storybook for component development and documentation
 - 📖 JSDoc documentation following Google's style guide